salbowic/Statistics-in-R/README.md

 # Statistics-in-R
-Statistics exercises made in R language using data from GUS.
+Statistics exercises made in R language using data from GUS (https://stat.gov.pl/).